Last updated: January 27, 2021

 The Smoking (Prohibition in Certain Places) Act implies a duty on smokers not to smoke where prohibited because the law imposes a fine for smoking in a place or vehicle that has been specified as smoke free.
 A fine not exceeding $1,000 is imposed on those convicted of such an offense.

-Alternatively, pursuant to the Smoking (Prohibition in Certain Places) (Composition of Offences) Regulations, the Director-General has the discretion to “compound” any offense under the Act.
+Alternatively, pursuant to the Smoking (Prohibition in Certain Places) Act and the Smoking (Prohibition in Certain Places) (Composition of Offences) Regulations, the Director-General has the discretion to “compound” any offense under the Act.
 In doing so, the person in violation agrees to pay a sum not exceeding $500 in exchange for having any further proceedings related to the offense dropped.
-Current regulations set the amount offered to compound offenses at $200.

-The provisions under the Smoking (Prohibition in Certain Places) Act and the Air Navigation Order align with FCTC Art.
+The provisions under the Smoking (Prohibition in Certain Places) Act and the Air Navigation Act align with FCTC Art.
 8 and the FCTC Art.
 8 Guidelines in that they provide for a range of penalties and increased fines for repeat offenses.
 However, the penalties in the Railways Act do not align with FCTC Art.
 8 and the FCTC Art.
 8 Guidelines.
 FCTC Art.
 8 Guidelines para.
 32 provides that Parties should specify fines that are sufficiently large to deter violations.
 The fine imposed for violating the Railways Act’s restrictions on smoking may not exceed $20, which is a much lower amount than the other penalties.
 Singapore should consider whether a fine of up to $20 is sufficient to deter an individual from abiding by the smoking restrictions on trains.
 In addition, the Rapid Transit Systems Act should provide for a range of penalties and higher fines for repeat violations.